Nexmo/station/_documentation/client-sdk/in-app-voice/guides/start-and-receive-calls.md

 ---
 title: Start and Receive Calls
-description: How to set up your client app to start and receive in-app calls.
+description: How to set up your app to start and receive in-app calls.
 navigation_weight: 1
 ---